The most important taxi etiquette rules. How to behave in a taxi. Avoid any embarrassments. Be a pleasant passenger.

 7) Etiquette to get off a taxi

 When the taxi is approaching your stop, start gathering your things.
-Do not leave any item or trash behind.
+Do not leave any items or trash behind.

-Pay the fare before getting off the taxi.
+Pay the fare before getting out of the taxi.

 8) Taxi tipping etiquette